 What Does Basil Taste Like?
 And How to Use it

 Basil has been used in kitchens worldwide for centuries.
-Whether it’s the traditional sweet basil in Italian cuisine or the unique flavor of Thai basil, this herb is versatile and widely appreciated.
+Whether it’s the traditional sweet basil in Italian cuisine or the unique flavor of Thai basil, this herb is versatile!
 But, what does basil taste like exactly?
 And how is it used in foods?
 Keep reading to learn about the flavor profile of basil and how this versatile herb can enhance your cooking.

 a close up photo of basil